PoshCode/PowerShellPracticeAndStyle/Style-Guide/Naming-Conventions.md

 ### Naming Conventions

 In general, prefer the use of full explicit names for commands and parameters rather than aliases or short forms.
-There are tools [Expand-Alias](https://github.com/PoshCode/ModuleBuilder/blob/master/PotentialContribution/ResolveAlias.psm1) for fixing many, but not all of these issues.
+There are tools like [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)'s `Invoke-Formatter` and scripts like [Expand-Alias](https://github.com/PoshCode/ModuleBuilder/blob/master/PotentialContribution/ResolveAlias.psm1) for fixing many, but not all of these issues.

 #### Use the full name of each command.